 - Limit domain admin account permissions to domain controllers.
 It is advisable to delegate other admin functions to different accounts, thus limiting the value of account compromise.

 - Monitor for rapid horizontal movement of accounts.
-Compromised hashes will be used to search for network accesses.
-Identifying it in real time will allow the workstation to be removed from the network and avoid the spread.
+Compromised hashes can help attackers search for network accesses.
+Identifying it in real time will help avoid the spread allow by removing the workstation from the network.

 - For Bring-your-own-device (BYOD) users, avoid local administrative login as the users have absolute control of their devices.
 Also, avoid adding the domain user account to the local admin group thereby making lateral movement possible.

-- Use a good SPAM filter that prevents phishing scams (if you do not have money for enterprise solutions, there are so many open source technologies out there such as Proxmos email gateway, etc.) This is the entry point of many attacks.
+- Employ a robust SPAM filter to thwart phishing scams.
+If on a budget, explore open-source options like Proxmox email gateway and others.
+This is the entry point of many attacks.
 If you can prevent the email from reaching the user, you’ll remove the mindless temptation to click a link.

 - Avoid duplicate local admin passwords by creating unique passwords for each local admin account.
 You can use a password manager to help in retrieving these unique passwords.
 Examples are Pleasant password manager and ManageEngine Password manager.